-Students may repeat a course in which they have previously received a failed grade (F), withdrawal failing grade (WF), or unofficial withdrawal grade (FN).
-When a course is repeated, the most current grade will be used to calculate the current and cumulative GPA.
+Students may repeat a course in which they have previously received a failed grade (F), withdrawal failing grade (WF), or unofficial withdrawal grade (FN) as many times as needed to successfully pass the course.
 The previously attempted course will remain on the transcript with the respective replacement grade (i.e., X, WX, or XN), which will not affect a student's GPA.
-Students will be required to pay tuition for a repeated course.
+Students may repeat a course one time in which they have previously earned a C+ or lower.
+Additional course repeats or repeats of higher earned grades must receive approval from the Office of Academic Records prior to enrollment.